 People lean on Google and other search engines for practically everything these days.
-From directions and news to memes and recommendations, the information age has created a paradox where there’s so much information that it can be difficult for people to find what they want.
+In fact, for 46% of people, Google Reviews is the first place they check restaurant ratings.
+Furthermore, from directions and news to memes and recommendations, the information age has created a paradox where there’s so much information that it can be difficult for people to find what they want.
 That’s especially true in the restaurant industry where consumers are making restaurant searches to find new places to eat while restaurants are trying to stand out online.

 Research shows that 81% of consumers have searched for a restaurant on a mobile app and 92% through a web browser in the last six months; 84% of those are likely to look at more than one restaurant before choosing where to dine.
 People search for restaurants more than they do for hotels, retail outlets, or entertainment and they’re using that search experience to inform their dining decisions.
 Investing the time and energy into improving how your restaurant's website appears in popular restaurant searches is an effective way how to increase restaurant sales.

 How can restauranteurs reach hungry potential guests searching for a new place to eat?
 Here are five proven ways to optimize your digital footprint and generate business out of online restaurant searches.

 How to Use Restaurant Searches to Increase Revenue

 1. Optimize Your Site to Appear in Local Restaurant Searches

 Did you know that 82% of smartphone shoppers search locally?
 In fact, localized searches comprise nearly one-third of all the searches on Google.
 When people aren’t looking up what a Florida man did on their birthday, they’re making restaurant searches to find the best places to eat near them.
 In fact, according to Toast Data, 63% of people expressed strong interest in new restaurant openings in their area.